-We have several unique collections of rare books in a wide variety of languages, ranging from the late seventeenth century through the mid-twentieth century.
+We have several unique collections of rare and subject-specific books in a wide variety of languages, ranging from the late seventeenth century through the mid-twentieth century.

-Many of our Special Collections and Rare Books volumes, as well as some of our manuscripts, can be found using ReedSearch.
+Our Special Collections volumes and Rare Books can be found using ReedSearch.

-The Spiritualism Collection (RB003) of books consists of several rare volumes regarding the history of Spiritualism, especially its localized presence in Chautauqua county at the town of Lily Dale.
+The Spiritualism Collection of books consists of several rare volumes regarding the history of Spiritualism, especially its localized presence in Chautauqua County at the town of Lily Dale.

-Several examples of manuscripts exist throughout all facets of our collections, including Signature Collections, University Collections, and the Chautauqua County History Collections, as well as several Individual Manuscripts with no topical or provenance relations to other collections in the Special Collections & Archives division.
+Several examples of manuscripts exist throughout all facets of our collections, including Signature Collections, University Collections, and Local & Regional History Collections, as well as several Individual Manuscripts, including a small selection of Holland Land Company manuscript items.

 Daniel A. Reed Library • The State University of New York at Fredonia • 280 Central Ave., Fredonia, NY 14063 • 716-673-3184 • Fax: 716-673-3185 • email@example.com